balubejagam-bb/gemini-timetable-pro/QUICK_DATABASE_SETUP.md

     CASE WHEN EXISTS (
         SELECT 1 FROM information_schema.columns
         WHERE table_name = 'staff' AND column_name = 'department_id'
+    ) THEN '✅ Added' ELSE '❌ Missing' END
+UNION ALL
+SELECT
+    'departments.description',
+    CASE WHEN EXISTS (
+        SELECT 1 FROM information_schema.columns
+        WHERE table_name = 'departments' AND column_name = 'description'
+    ) THEN '✅ Added' ELSE '❌ Missing' END
+UNION ALL
+SELECT
+    'departments.hod',
+    CASE WHEN EXISTS (
+        SELECT 1 FROM information_schema.columns
+        WHERE table_name = 'departments' AND column_name = 'hod'
     ) THEN '✅ Added' ELSE '❌ Missing' END;
 ```